SAP-samples/teched2022-AD280/README.md

 ## Overview

-This session introduces attendees to the creation of a site with SAP Build Work Zone, standard edition (formerly known as SAP Launchpad service ) in their free trial account.
+This workshop introduces attendees to the creation of a site with SAP Build Work Zone, standard edition (formerly known as SAP Launchpad service ) in their free trial account.
 Attendees will learn how to consume federated content from an SAP S/4HANA systems and how to add a custom developed app to the site.
-Finally, they will consume your site on the SAP Mobile Start app.
+Finally, they will consume their site on the SAP Mobile Start app.

 Before getting started with the exercises, please take a look at the following [general overview of SAP Build Work Zone](intro/overview.md).